 "Inside Llewyn Davis" is as pure as the driven snow, much like the title character played by gifted actor/musician Oscar Isaac in a breakout role that should earn awards attention.
 (He played supporting parts in "Sucker Punch" and "Drive," as Carey Mulligan's husband.)
 The movie is about an artist, for better or worse, who can't be anything but himself.
-The Cannes Grand Prix winner plays the New York Film Festival September 28, followed by a September 29 Town Hall benefit concert.
+The Cannes Grand Prix winner played Telluride and the New York Film Festival September 28, followed by a September 29 Town Hall benefit concert.

 The biggest challenge for the Coen brothers was finding an actor/musician who could carry the movie and sing its roster of challenging folks songs, holding the screen and not sending viewers toward the exits.
 Isaac was their guy.
-"He's more than a credible musician," said Ethan Coen at the Telluride tribute to the Coens and frequent music supervisor T Bone Burnett.
+"He's more than a credible musician," said Ethan Coen at the Telluride tribute to the Coens and frequent music supervisor T-Bone Burnett.
 "He could sing whole songs.
 You have to want to watch him as well as his musical performance.
 It was crazy for us to find someone.
 But we found Oscar."

 "The musician shows us who they are while they are singing," added Joel Coen.
 "He has to reveal himself as an actor and reveal himself as a musician.
 How to find those things in one person?
 When Oscar walked in the door we were so excited."

 The Coens wanted to shoot the film like a documentary.
 So Isaac had to learn 8 to 10 songs and be able to sing them all the way through, live on camera, in one take.
 "It was like a tightrope without a net and without a rope," said Burnett.
 "It's the story of every musician's life."
 He says the filmmakers gave up flexibility with their demand to shoot live in only a few takes.
 Isaac was able to keep the tempo, amazingly, so they were able to cut between takes after all.